shakes76/PatternFlow/recognition/ISICs_ImprovedUnet_s4561009/README.md

 This file is to run the whole project.
 It includes:

  - Splitting the dataset into training, validation, and testing
-	 - The split ratio is 0.7, 0.2, 0.1
+	 - The split ratio used is the common one which is 0.7, 0.15, 0.15 respectively.
+The dataset is large enough so that the model can have more training data to learn.
  - Data preprocessing (using tensorflow.data.Dataset)
+	 - The images are resized to 192x256.
+	 - Both input and label images are normalized (divided by 255).
+The label images are then rounded off to 0 or 1 (binary images).
 	 - The label image is not one-hot encoded since there is only 1 foreground class.
+Also, it seems that doing the one hot encoding overfits the training.
  - Model training
 	 - The model is trained over 10 epochs with a batch size of 32 in each epoch.
  - Model evaluation